kaios-dev/bananian/README.md

 # Bananian - Debian for the Nokia 8110 4G and a UI
 ### Compiling
 Just run make.
-If it complains about missing compilers, make sure your ARM cross-compiler is named arm-linux-gnueabi-gcc or arm-linux-gnueabi-gcc-_version_.
+If it complains about missing compilers, make sure your ARM cross-compiler is named arm-linux-gnueabihf-gcc or arm-linux-gnueabihf-gcc-_version_.
 ### Installing
 This step requires a rooted phone.
 See [BananaHackers](https://sites.google.com/view/bananahackers/root) for more info.